-The Mission, in partnership with the UN Country Team, promotes an enabling environment for the effective delivery of international assistance in Somalia by supporting the Federal Government of Somalia (FGS) in the coordination of the many international actors providing assistance to the country's political and socio-economic recovery.
-The coordination of international assistance is undertaken within the framework of the Somali New Deal Compact, which was developed and launched in 2013.
-The Mission provides high-level support for implementation of the Compact that complements the technical support offered through the UN Country Team.
+UNSOM, in partnership with the UN Country Team, promotes an enabling environment for the effective delivery of international assistance in Somalia by supporting the Federal Government of Somalia (FGS) in the coordination of the many international actors providing technical and financial assistance to the country's political and socio-economic recovery.

 We approach integration and the aid coordination aspects that allow us to move the country forward from transition into a more long-term stage of peace and development.
 So, to assist achieving this, we have an integrated mission that works closely with Agencies, Funds and Programmes to find common approaches.